Guarantor loans explained

 What is a guarantor?

 A guarantor is a person who agrees to make the required repayments towards someone else's debt should they find themselves unable to do so.
-Usually, a person will have to be an employed homeowner to qualify as a guarantor, and often they are a close friend or family member of the borrower.
-Say, for example, you took out a loan for £5000 and had a guarantor but then lost your job and found yourself unable to make your loan repayments.
+Usually, a person will have to be employed to qualify as a guarantor, and often they are a close friend or family member of the borrower.
+Say, for example, you took out a loan for £400 and had a guarantor but then lost your job and found yourself unable to make your loan repayments.
 Your guarantor would then be responsible for making the payments instead of you as they would have signed an agreement to do this.